CoSMoMVPA/CoSMoMVPA/doc/source/ex_write_classify_nn.rst

 Full solution: :ref:`cosmo_classify_nn`

-Extra exercise: write a nearest-mean classifier
+Extra exercise: write a nearest-mean classifier.

 Extra exercise: Try correlation instead of Euclidian distance.

 Advanced exercise: write a k-nearest neighbor classifier that considers the nearest k neighbors for each test sample.
-Bonus points if this classifier takes a random class in case of a tie.
+Bonus points if this classifier uses :ref:`cosmo_winner_indices` in case of a tie. (solution: :ref:`cosmo_classify_knn`).